 D: Unlike the western versions that are more outspoken, here we see how our Asian culture is more sensitive.
 It’s interesting to see behind-the-scenes interviews and what they want to say so as not to offend each other.
 That’s where the drama comes in.

 There’s a story behind every ‘yes’.

-D: It’s not just about the dress, it’s also about the stories behind it.
+D: It’s not just about the dress, it’s also about the tatler_tatler_stories behind it.
 Viewers can easily relate to some of these brides and their experiences.
 Brides-to-be will discover a conclusion to a similar problem they’re facing, how to handle a problem gracefully.

 J: Seeing families united over the whole process of finding the right dress is a touching experience.
 And then friendship, how its values go into deciding the bride’s perfect dress.
 It drives a different perspective to the show.